 - 1. Criminal speech and speech in the course of committing a crime.
 For example: threats to the President, instructions on breaking into computer systems, child pornography, drug dealing, purchase of alcohol, gang activities, etc. - 2.
 Speech inappropriate in an educational setting or in violation of Academy rules such as obscene, profane, lewd, vulgar, rude, disrespectful, threatening, or inflammatory language. - 3.
 Accessing, submitting, posting, publishing, forwarding, downloading, scanning, or displaying materials that are sexually explicit or suggestive. - 4.
 Harassment: personal attacks, including prejudicial or discriminatory attacks, false or defamatory material about a person or organization.
 Depending upon the specific behavior in question, the Academy's Non-Discrimination/Anti-Harassment Policy may be applicable as well. - 5.
 Dangerous information: information that if acted upon could cause damage or present a danger or disruption. - 6.
-Violations of privacy: revealing personal contact information such as names addresses, credit card details, telephone numbers or other violations of personal safety.

-- 7. Invasion of privacy: all parties must be notified when items such as cell phones, web cameras or other devices that capture, record, or transmit audio, video or photographic content are being used in spaces where natural privacy is expected such as dorm rooms, bathrooms and all other residential floor areas.
+Violations of privacy: revealing personal contact information such as names addresses, credit card details, telephone numbers or other violations of personal safety. - 7.
+Invasion of privacy: all parties must be notified when items such as cell phones, web cameras or other devices that capture, record, or transmit audio, video or photographic content are being used in spaces where natural privacy is expected such as dorm rooms, bathrooms and all other residential floor areas.
 The use of cell phones, webcams and other devices with photographic, audio and/or video capabilities cannot be used in a manner that creates a hostile and/or uncomfortable environment for any person. - 8.
 Abuse of resources: chain letters, "trolling," or "spamming." - 9.
 Copyright infringement: copying or downloading copyrighted material without the owner's permission.
 Offending users may have access to the network restricted and the device in question confiscated and cleared of all illegally obtained files by Ball State University. - 10.
 Plagiarism: representing as one's own work any material obtained on the Internet (such as term papers, articles, etc.).
 When Internet sources are used in student work, the author, publisher and Web site must be identified.
 (See policy on Academic Dishonesty in the student handbook.) - 11.
 Unauthorized copying of software/data or use and distribution of pirated software/data: copying, downloading, and/or using software/data without the express authorization of the owner. - 12.
-Using the Academy or Ball State computers, software, network, or Internet services for nonrelated school purposes such as private financial gain, commercial advertising, or solicitation purposes. - 13.
+Using the Academy or Ball State computers, software, network, or Internet services for non-related school purposes such as private financial gain, commercial advertising, or solicitation purposes. - 13.
 Misuse of passwords/unauthorized access: sharing passwords, using other users' passwords without permission and/or accessing other user accounts. - 14.
-Malicious use/vandalism: any malicious use, disruption, or harm to the Academy or Ball State computers, software, network, and Internet services, including but not limited to hacking activities and creation/uploading of computer viruses.
+Malicious use/vandalism: any malicious use, disruption, or harm to the Academy or Ball State computers, software, network, and Internet services, including but not limited to hacking activities and creation/uploading of computer viruses. - 15.
+Deepfake and Digitally Altered Media.
+Using technology to falsely represent another individual in any way is a violation of school policy.